Here are the key areas of learning you can expect, as a result of attending:

 Alexian: I hope that you enjoy reading the piece, and I hope it answers any questions that you might have on HTTPS and why you need to adopt it.

-Vahe_Arabian (Admin): Thank you again Alexian for hosting this and for everyone who is in attendance
+Vahe Arabian (Moderator): I’m sure they will.
+Thank you again, Alexian for hosting this and to everyone who is in attendance.

-Vahe_Arabian (Admin): We will have new AMA’s hopefully from mid-Jan onwards
+Vahe Arabian (Moderator): We will have new AMA’s hopefully from mid-Jan onwards.
+As usual, we will send the recap notes.